deverstalmage/Parenthetical/src/simple-angularjs-navigation-directives.md

 template: post.jade
 ---

-It seems that every time I build out an app or website with AngularJS, I'm always at a loss for what to do about navigation.
-Here are two simple but effective directive you can apply to navigation you already have on your site - this is especially useful if you are dropping AngularJS into a site that already exists, or you need to use specific markup that has already been written.
+It seems that every time I build out an app or website using AngularJS, I'm always at a loss for how to implement sensible navigation.
+Here are two simple but effective directives you can apply to navigation on your site - this is especially useful if you are dropping AngularJS into a site that already exists, or you need to use specific markup that has already been written.

 ### The mechanics